DFIRmadness/5pillars/5-Pillars.md

 ### Wait!
 Wait!
 Wait!
 Where is the hacking!?
 No where in the list is their hacking or security

 Correct.
 These are the fundamentals that both defense and offense require!
 More focused security paths are added to the second section of this document.
+Build the foundation and then the house.

 ### A Note about Certifaction Pipelines / Schools